Elon Musk-run SpaceX is now accepting the new cryptocurrency Dogecoin to launch an upcoming satellite named DOGE-1 to the Moon.

 The satellite is being developed by Geometric Energy Corporation and it will be flown onboard a Falcon 9 rocket in the first quarter of 2022.

 “We’re excited to launch DOGE-1 to the Moon!” said Tom Ochinero, vice president of commercial sales at SpaceX.

-As Tesla CEO Elon Musk hosted the Saturday Night Live show on TV last weekend, Dogecoin which is fourth-largest cryptocurrency by market value and promoted by Musk fell sharply.
+As Tesla CEO Elon Musk hosted the Saturday Night Live show on TV last weekend, Dogecoin, which is the fourth-largest cryptocurrency by market value and promoted by Musk, fell sharply.

 Trading platform Robinhood also crashed for cryptocurrency users.